deepimaging/deepimaging.github.io/projectinfo.md

 [Permission form](/data/permission_form.pdf)

 Using the above files, you'll thus turn in the following:
-1. A 7-10 minute presentation with slides that you will give to the class during the final period
+1. An 8 minute presentation with slides that you will give to the class during the final period
 2. A short research-style paper (4 pages minimum, 6 pages maximum) that includes an abstract, introduction, related work, methods, results, a discussion, references and at least 3 figures.
 3. The project’s source code
 4. A completed web template containing the main results from the research paper